StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/find-a-case.md

 * **IP subnets**: Entering *192.168.\*.\** will return entities with IP addresses in the 192.168.x.x subnet.
 * **URLs**: Entering *https://malwaredomain.com/\** will return entities hosted under the malwaredomain.com directory.

+!!! info
+    If you can't find what you're looking for using the Search feature and want to learn more about how fields are indexed for search, refer to the [Search indexation modes](thehive/user-guides/analyst-corner/search-methods/search-indexation-modes.md) topic.

 #### Filters

 In addition to the search box, you can apply one or more filters by selecting **Add New Filter**.
 These filters refine your search results and act as an equivalent to the AND operator in Boolean search.